vitar/clrf/src/en/theory/40-functions.md

 They include:

 - **Self-care**<br/>
   Health, rest, stress habits.
-Decide one recovery move you’ll actually use this week; tell your partner when it happens so they can protect it.
+Decide one recovery move you’ll actually use this week; tell your partner when it happens so they can protect it — your rest is a resource for both of you.
 - **Emotional work**<br/>
   Self-reflection, regulation, self-worth.
-A short check-in like “name the feeling, name the need, choose one request” reduces the load you place on the relationship to ‘fix’ what’s internal.
+A short check-in like “name the feeling → name the need → choose one request” reduces what the relationship has to carry—lighter “I” makes a steadier “we.”
 - **Hobbies and interests**<br/>
   Joy in personal pursuits adds fresh air to the couple’s rhythm.
 Share results, not schedules—“show and tell” brings your partner in without turning hobbies into chores.
 - **Social self-realization**<br/>